Erin’s Recipe Rundown

 Ingredients You’ll Need

-- Baking powder: A generous amount of baking powder gives these crispy waffles lift and make them light.
+- Baking powder: A generous amount of baking powder gives these crispy waffles lift.

-- Eggs: Another trick to light and fluffy waffles is to separate the egg yolks from the whites and beat the egg whites.
+- Eggs: Another trick to the perfect texture is to separate the eggs.
 Beating the egg whites until they’re fluffy keeps the batter light.
-Room temperature eggs work best.
+Room-temperature eggs work best!

 How to Make Gluten-Free Waffles